EliasPereyra/yonni-art/README.md

 ## About the Project

-This is a website I've made for the drawer called Yonni, where the best of his works are shown
+This is a portfolio I've made for the drawer called Yonni, where the best of his works are shown adn where you can contact him.

 ### Built with